Gluten-Free Braided Sweet Hamotzi Challah Recipe

 Directly before baking, brush with an egg beaten with a

-• Don’t mess with gluten-free dough once it has risen,
+tsp. of water. - Don’t mess with gluten-free dough once it has risen,

 just bake it!
 Make sure your rising spot is nice and warm.

-for making a warm space for your yeast breads
+A great method for making a warm space for your yeast breads

-to rise before baking is to turn on your
+to rise before baking is to turn on your oven to 200º F, then turn it

 off in after 10 seconds.
-Leave the oven light on.
+Leave the oven light on. - Put your shaped dough into the warmed oven with a

 cover over the top, and a bowl of very hot water in the oven